aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 to encrypt items on the client, before they are transmitted off of the host machine to DynamoDB.
-When you encrypt items client-side, you choose which attributes values to encrypt and which attributes to include in the signature.
+When you encrypt items client-side, you choose which attributes values to encrypt and which attributes to include in the cryptographic signature.
-When you retrieve these encrypted items from DynamoDB, the client locally decrypts and verifies these items on your host.
+When you retrieve these encrypted items from DynamoDB, the client locally decrypts and verifies the signatures on these items on your host.
 In this way, DynamoDB never has access to the plaintext of the item attributes you encrypt.
 This process is called [client-side encryption](https://docs.aws.amazon.com/database-encryption-sdk/latest/devguide/client-server-side.html).